How OptyTrades works

 CSP and CC signals are mirror opposites -- what's good for selling puts (pullback into support in an uptrend) is bad for selling calls, and vice versa.
 The composite score determines the signal with a deliberately wide neutral zone:

-When signals are active, OptyTrades suggests specific option strikes across three risk tiers:
+When signals are active, OptyTrades suggests specific option strikes across three risk tiers, selected using Black-Scholes delta targeting within the 30–45 DTE theta decay sweet spot:

 The screener includes a Market Health Banner that shows the current regime of the S&P 500 (SPY) and Nasdaq (^IXIC).
-Each index is classified as bullish, cautious, or bearish based on price position relative to its 50-day and 200-day moving averages.
+Each index is classified as bullish, cautious, or bearish using the same EMA Ribbon logic displayed on the stock charts — five exponential moving averages (8, 13, 21, 34, 55) checked for majority-vote stacking order.

 Individual stocks also display a Trend & S/R card showing the stock's own structural trend (uptrend, downtrend, or sideways) and key support/resistance levels detected from swing-point clustering across 12 months of daily price data.
-S/R levels can be overlaid on the stock chart.
+Pivot levels can be overlaid on the stock chart as horizontal lines and diagonal trendlines, and a trend bar coloring overlay uses an EMA Ribbon (five exponential moving averages evaluated for stacking order) to highlight uptrend, downtrend, and sideways periods.

 This context is informational -- it helps you understand the environment, but the entry signals already incorporate trend regime and S/R proximity into their scoring.

-The Wheel Score (percentage) reflects Tier 1 fundamentals:
+The Quality Score (percentage) reflects Tier 1 fundamentals:

 The Options Grade (A+ through F) reflects Tier 2 analysis:

-- Prices & fundamentals -- real-time market data
+- Prices & fundamentals — sourced from consolidated exchange data

-- IV & signals -- calculated on-demand from live data
+- IV & signals — calculated from option prices using our proprietary Black-Scholes solver

-- Trend & S/R -- computed per-stock from 12 months of daily data, refreshed with each detail view
+- Trend & S/R — computed per-stock from 12 months of daily price data

 Disclaimer: OptyTrades is for educational and informational purposes only.
 Nothing on this site constitutes financial advice.
 Options trading involves substantial risk of loss.
 Always consult a licensed financial advisor before making investment decisions.